MessageHandler MH Sign Up

 }

-Next up is creating the HTTP api's, which are represented by controllers in the asp.net framework
+Next up is creating the HTTP api's, which are represented by api routes in the asp.net framework

-In the Add New Item window select API Controller - Empty and name it CommandController.cs.
+In the Add New Item window select Class and name the item ApiRoutingConfiguration.cs.

-And add a constructor which accepts an IEventSourcedRepository<OrderBooking> instance.
+And add a method UseOrderBooking which accepts an IEndpointRouteBuilder and a Func<IEndpointRouteBuilder, RouteGroupBuilder> instance.

 {